,Here at Jane White Tuition we love our overlockers! Read our ten top tips for buying an overlocker – helping you to make the right choice for you.

-For baby lock come along to the baby lock day
+For baby lock come along to the our baby lock workshops

-You don’t need a machine for any of the workshops – use one of the studio machines
+You don’t need a machine for any of the workshops – you are welcome to use one of the studio machines

 You don’t know where an overlocker workshop will lead you.
 Read Nicky’s inspiring story of how coming along to a session led her to running a successful business designing and making pole wear!